mediatechnologycenter/recommender-systems/README.md

 3. _training_: Trains and outputs the trained model.
 4. _prediction_: Takes the model and a list of users as input and returns a sorted list of recommendations for each user.
-5. _evaluation_: Takes the predicted list of recommendation and the ground truth as input and calculates the evaluation metrics.
+5. _evaluation_: Takes the predicted list of recommendations and the ground truth as input, and calculates the evaluation metrics.

 # Modularity